jogendra/jogendra/README.md

 ### Hi there 👋

-I’m Jogendra, Class of 2020 Graduate and Post Graduate from **Indian Institute of Technology (BHU) Varanasi**.
+I’m Jogendra, Class of 2020 Graduate and Post Graduate in Physics from **Indian Institute of Technology (BHU) Varanasi**.
 I am an iOS / Web Developer and an active Open Source contributor.
 I build things mostly with _Go_ and _Swift_.

 ### 📫 How to reach me